MaterializeInc/materialize/doc/user/content/overview/arangements.md

 An index in Materialize

+An index in Materialize doesn't do everything that an index does in traditional databases

 ## Arrangements and indexes

 Arrangements in Materialize do a lot of the work that indexes do for traditional databases.

 Materialize indexes and rdbms indexes